evgeniykim/userware-proxy/README.md

 ## Pre-requisites

 * Docker, can be any docker installation - Docker desktop, docker inside WSL2.

-Or
-* Local nginx installed, version >= 1.20
+Alternatively local **nginx** (version >= 1.20) can be installed on host

 ## Setup